 3. Not Naming Creatives and Line Items Properly

-While running header bidding auction using Prebid, you will create hundreds of line items with different CPM and creatives.
+While running a header bidding auction using Prebid, you will create hundreds of line items with different CPM and creatives.
 Suppose you name line items as ‘Line item 1, Line item 2, and so on’, then you may not remember the specifications of these line items later.
 Instead, give them appropriate and elaborate naming convention such as ‘Prebid_1.0’.
 The same logic applies to while assigning creatives using DFP.
 This might sound like a small thing but saves a lot of time during testing and updates.

 4. Not Optimizing Price Granularity Settings